nliulab/Global-Responsible-AI/README.md

 - **[Oxford Institute for Ethics in AI](#)**: Explores ethical dilemmas in AI technologies to inform policy-making.

-> **Narrative**: These organizations advance interdisciplinary research and promote best practices.
+> These organizations advance interdisciplinary research and promote best practices.

 ### 4. Other Categories/Groups